ogmacorp/PyAOgmaNeo/README.md

 ## Importing and Setup

-The PyOgmaNeo2 module can be imported using:
+The PyAOgmaNeo module can be imported using:

 ```python
 import pyogmaneo